 CFTT's approach to tool testing is to test a tool based on the functionalities it supports.
 Currently, you can use the Federated Testing .iso to test disk Imaging, mobile forensics data extraction and hardware write blocking tools, but CFTT will add new test suites in future releases to allow you to test more forensic functionalities and more types of tools, e.g., forensic media preparation (drive wiping), string search, etc.

 A primary goal of the Federated Testing project is to produce tool test results that can be shared throughout the digital forensics community.
 Our Federated Testing test suites (packaged on our live Linux .iso file) allow any lab, agency or individual to test their tools using the same test methodology CFTT uses.
 The final step of this process is to generate a test report for the tool.
 Our test suites generate that test report for you in a common format that makes it easy for you and others to understand how the tool was tested and what the test results are.
 If someone has already tested a tool for the features you use in your lab, you can take advantage of their results in your evaluation of the tool.
 Click on the links below for test reports including Federated Testing reports.

 Sharing Test Results

-Email your test report produced using CFTT's Federated Testing materials and a zipped copy of the testing log files to firstname.lastname@example.org to share your results with the digital forensics community.
-CFTT staff will review your logs and the test results documented in the test report before sharing the test report with the community.
+Email your test reports produced using CFTT’s Federated Testing test suites and a zipped copy of the testing log files to firstname.lastname@example.org to share your results with the digital forensics community.
+CFTT staff will review your logs and the test results documented in the test reports before sharing the reports with the community.
 Shared test reports from Federated Testing will be publicly available through this website.

-Click here to download version 3.1 of CFTT's Federated Testing Forensic Tool Testing Environment (support for testing disk imaging, mobile forensics data extraction and hardware write blocking tools)!
+Click here to download version 3.1 of CFTT's Federated Testing live Linux .iso file (contains tests suites for testing disk imaging, mobile forensics data extraction and hardware write blocking tools)!

 Click here to view the change log.